Fundraising and Development Privacy Notice

 HOW WE USE YOUR INFORMATION

-Our relationship with our parents, alumni (Old Stortfordians), friends and supporters is of great importance to the College, especially with regard to respecting their privacy and data security.
+Our relationship with our parents, alumni (friends and supporters is of great importance to the College, especially with regard to respecting their privacy and data security.
 We also value the philanthropy and generous support of those who support our academic mission.

-This Notice only relates to Personal Data processed by the Development Office.
-It is the College department that has responsibility for alumni relations, reunion events, fundraising and charitable giving.
+This notice only relates to Personal Data processed by the Development Office.
+It is the department of the College that has responsibility for alumni relations, -, fundraising and charitable giving.
 We consider the College has a strong legitimate interest in maintaining relationships with parents, alumni, friends and supporters for the benefit of its fundraising and development activity and to help safeguard our future.
 We also wish to balance this against your personal privacy choices.

-Development is the careful relationship building between the College and its supporters, with the long term aim of securing financial support for our work.
-Development offers a range of communications and events to help facilitate the “friendraising” process.
+Development is the careful relationship building between the College and its supporters, with the long term aim of securing financial support for its work.
+Development offers a range of communications and events to help facilitate the “friend raising” process.

-This Notice also covers how the personal information of College alumni is used.
+This notice also covers how the personal information of College alumni is used.
 The College controls all Personal Data of alumni as the Data Controller.
-Names of alumni may occasionally appear in the OS Newsletter and their contact details used for communications.
+Names of alumni may occasionally appear in the OS Newsletter and their contact details used for communications, provided their permission has been sought in advance.
 Personal Data is also shared with the Development and Fundraising Office in line with data protection regulations.

-Individuals can ask for all or part of their details not be used by contacting the Development Office.
-For more information about how the College uses your information more widely (for example, in relation to the provision of education to pupils) please ask the Assistant Bursar and Data Protection Lead for a copy of the appropriate Privacy Notice.
-Their contact details are at the end of this Notice.
+Individuals can ask for all or part of their details not to be used by contacting the Development Office.
+For more information about how the College uses your information more widely (for example, in relation to the provision of education to pupils), please ask the Assistant Bursar (Operations) and Data Protection Lead for a copy of the appropriate Privacy notice.
+Their contact details are at the end of this notice.